 Why do I need a photographer?

-So really, why do I need a PHOTOGRAPHER?
+So really, why would I need a PHOTOGRAPHER?

 You want a picture of your loved one